-Currently there is no single, up-to-date and easily accessible document that summarises the major studies of risk.
-Therefore, a critical precursor to this overarching governance assessment is the development of a risk profile for Vanuatu that identifies the key risks and vulnerabilities that Vanuatu's risk governance institutions must address.
+A critical precursor to this overarching governance assessment is the development of a risk profile for Vanuatu that identifies the key risks and vulnerabilities that Vanuatu's risk governance institutions must address.
+Currently there is no single, up-to-date and easily accessible document that summarises the major studies of risk undertaken to date.

-This report describes the activities and results of the risk profiling activity.
+This report describes the activities and results of the risk profiling.